jnormen/NS2.Verify/README.md

 Exmampel:</br>
 public static Validation<DateTime> IsNotDefault(this Validation< DateTime> item)

-This Contract framework will give you just that Validation< T > objects extension fluent validations methods.
+This verify framework will give you just that Validation< T > objects extension fluent validations methods.
 So int, string etc have their own validation methods.
 </br>